 With support of several equestrians and first responders in the county on November 1, 2019 saw the start of Equine Rescue Ambulance, Fair Hill Division.
 Within 36 hours, the first call was received for a Percheron mare that was down.
 Three team members responded and the mare was standing in one half hour by utilizing methods learned in past trainings.
 Two more calls were received in the next week and team responded with positive outcome for both.

 A rescue glide was donated by a local farm owner and donations poured in from the local equestrian community.
 A used horse trailer was purchased in December 2019.
-There currently is 20 team members trained in emergency technical rescue
+There currently are 20 team members trained in emergency technical rescue

 Your donation supports training and equipment for our volunteers, and community education